josephmate/OdinCodeBrowser/README.md

 If you are already using your IDE, keep using it!

 If you don't use an IDE then github provides some support for navigating code without any extra effort.
+Just commit your code as you normally do and github updates the navigation.

 The two features together that sets Odin apart from an IDE and GitHub:
 1. [x] sharing links to the code (can't do this in an IDE).
-Since it's webpage, this means you can use it on low memory devices like your phone.
+Since it's webpage, this means you can use it on low memory devices like your phone!
-2. [ ] can link to the dependant sources as well (github can't do this)
+2. [x] can link to the dependant sources as well (github can't do this)

 # Comparison
 | Dimension                | Odin | IDE | Github |